The New Statesman (1987 TV series): Sir Stephen Baxter

 An elderly backbench Conservative MP who shares the office with Alan and Piers during the first two series.
 Sir Stephen's morally uptight old-school attitude and respect for parliamentary protocol meant that he contrasts sharply with the self-centred Alan and the clueless Piers, serving as further comic foil to bounce the two of them off.
 Despite being in parliament for a very long time he has been consigned to the back benches for many years after taking the fall in a scandal involving another minister who would go on to become Secretary of State for Wales.
 Alan has little respect for him and is more than willing to exploit Sir Stephen's helpful and professional nature for his own ends, including plagiarising one of Sir Stephen's speeches in the Commons in order to ensure that Alan's Private Member's Bill on arming the police would pass into law.
 He is last seen in Series 2 when, having already been alienated by the introduction of TV cameras and film crews into the House of Commons, Sir Stephen witnesses Piers inflating a blow-up Alan B'Stard doll in a suggestive manner.
 Sir Stephen gives Piers a stern telling-off before declaring that he "might as well accept that peerage" and then leaves the office, suggesting that he moved up to the House of Lords.

 Roland Gidleigh-Park

 Roland is Sarah's xenophobic father and leader of the local Conservatives.
 His power means that B'Stard must maintain his favour to keep his seat.
 Unlike B'Stard, he cares for the Haltemprice constituency.

-Norman/Norma Bormann
+Norma Bormann

-Norman is Alan's accountant and personal confidante.
-After being forced into hiding by being pursued by the authorities, Norman handles this problem through undergoing a sex-change, and throughout the first series the effects of this happen rapidly.
+Norma is Alan's accountant and personal confidante.
+After being forced into hiding by being pursued by the authorities, Norma handles this problem through undergoing a sex-change, and throughout the first series, the effects of this happen rapidly.